digicenterrwanda/lmis/README.md

 Copyright
 --------

-This document was created by Tech Click Ltd.
+This project was developed by Tech Click Ltd for Rwanda Development Board (RDB) under Digital solutions for sustainable development (DSSD) - GIZ contract.

 Written by Jeanne Yamfashije, Samuel Ishimwe and others.